Are there restrictions on who can join the Spring Shoreline Sweep?

 I would like to cleanup at a site, but I don’t see it on the registration list.
 Why is that?

-It could be one of four things: (1) Each site has a certain capacity for volunteering efforts, so we limit the amount of people that can register for each site.
-Once a site reaches that limit, we take it off the registration list so volunteers can help us at other needed sites.
-(2) The site was not deemed to have enough trash on our scouting visits to warrant a need for it to be a cleanup site.
-(3) We do not normally have a cleanup site there and are unaware of a need to clean it up.
+It could be one of 2 things: 1) The site was not deemed to have enough trash on our scouting visits to warrant a need for it to be a cleanup site.
+(2) We do not normally have a cleanup site there and are unaware of a need to clean it up.
 ALERT us to a site in need.
-(4) The site is outside our watershed and we are unable to provide resources to it.

 Please feel free to contact us if you have any questions about specific sites and we will be happy to go over details.
 If you find a site that needs cleaning up and do not see it on the list, please let us know!
 We want to maximize our efforts and keep as much trash out of our waterways and shorelines as possible.